jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our workplaces are riddled with too many bureaucrats and managers.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

-Our society is fragile because our "eight different bosses" micro-management culture has been running our hospitals, insurance companies, banks, and so many other industries, for generations.
+Our society is fragile against this test because our "eight different bosses" micro-management culture has been running our manufacturing, hospitals, insurance companies, banks, and so many other industries, for generations.

 As a result, when do use our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
-It's the difference between being lost at sea with a radio hearing the search parties.
-And having a two-way radio so you can tell the rescuers where you are.
+It's the difference between being lost at sea with a radio hearing the search parties, and having a two-way radio so you can tell the rescuers where you are.

-But, why would the eight different bosses give you the power to have your say?
-They're living large on money and prestige, and the one with the money has the control, and the one who needs it, is under control.
+But, the eight different bosses will never give you that  power.
+They're living large on money and prestige.
+To keep it themselves happy they're following the old maxim, and the one with the money has the control, and the one who needs it, stays under control.

 So, now, regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're all watching CNN, reading random bullshit, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.
+But, we're all watching CNN, reading random bullshit, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.

 That's so stupid.

 We've had Internet Age technologies for years.
 We could have been evolving a more prepared and antifragile way of life.
+For example, most insurance companies pay claims in paper checks.
+Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.
+This one reason is probably why our society doesn't have a modern claim for car, property, health, and unemployment claims.

-Internet Age technology can empower us against with crisis far better.
+Internet Age technology can even empower us fight crisis.
 For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.

-In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database.
-This prescription app would cost just a few million to make.
-A virtually free price considering it would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)
+In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that could have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

 But, the people on Main Street didn't use internet technologies to upgrade our civilization.
-Instead, we listened to "eight different" bosses drone on about memos and mission statements.
+Instead, we listened to "eight different" bosses drone on about paperwork, memos, and mission statements.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
 We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to make society better.

 It wasn't.

-In fact, the combination of self-interested corporate and government bureaucrats stagnating our society, and Left/Right politics not improving anything kept making us unhappier.
+In fact, the combination of self-interested corporate and government bureaucrats stagnating our society's technological upgrades and Left/Right bickering, kept making us unhappier.
 And now we're paying for it.
-Because we're depending on our society's weakened health-care system to stop this pandemic.
+Because we're depending on our society's weakened manufacturing base, insurance claims, and health-care system to stop this pandemic.

 PICTURE
 _Over-buying stuff is what ordinary people are told and expected to do.
 This might as well be Black Friday or Holiday shopping.
 Today, regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
 We could if we believed in a new philosophy that freed us from massive bureaucracy, and made us realize our salvation is reaching for new technologies._

 ## Our Old Health Care System

-In this TED talk from 2015, Dr. Alieta Eck discusses how much of a let-down being a doctor is.
+[In this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down being a doctor is.
 You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

-True to the trend ravaging our economy, what Dr. Eck got was ever more micro-managing bureaucrats.
-Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate bureaucrats.
+True to the trend ravaging our economy, what Dr. Eck got was evermore people running interference drills.
+Meaning since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
 These people worked hard to create ever more paperwork to put themselves in between doctors and their patients.

-That's why our society doesn't have "Medical FaceTime" or "InstaHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.
+Notice I said paperwork, because actual paper forms, rules, and regulations helps delay processing.
+That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

-These apps would put many micro-managing middlemen out of a job.
+Using digital technology to its full potential would put many micro-managing middlemen out of a job.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
 _ "Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power._

+Is it a surprise the Internet Age started in 1970?

-The above is the almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, and more memos then anyone can imagine.
+Computers let us type and print more paperwork.
+And the almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, used digital technology to make more memos, rules, and reulations then anyone can imagine.

 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.

+The middle-men love this sweet-spot of using digital technology to hold more meetings and write more paperowrk, but still requiring regular people to fill-in paperforms and telephone a call-centre.

-We didn't notice it.
+We didn't notice how screwed we're getting.
 Too many of us on Main Street thought being a consumer meant it was okay to assume "they" in the medical system would work for our best interest.
 Or, we've been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking aside for (or against) policies like Obama-care.

 In the end, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
 A 3500% increase in government and corporate middlemen means hospital cleaners, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.